-Leon was discarded as the protagonist of Resident Evil Requiem
+Leon was dropped as the protagonist of Resident Evil Requiem

-Capcom decided to bet on new directions for the resident Evil franchise terror and set aside one of its most iconic characters.
-Leon S. Kennedy, veteran of the series, will not be the protagonist of the long -awaited Resident Evil Requiem, and the official reason was finally revealed.
-The decision, according to the company, is directly related to the narrative proposal of the game and the emotional profile necessary to support the horror of the plot.
+Capcom has decided to take the Resident Evil franchise in a new direction, leaving aside one of its most iconic characters.
+Series veteran Leon S. Kennedy will not star in the highly anticipated Resident Evil Requiem, and the official reason has finally been revealed.
+According to the company, the decision is directly related to the game's narrative and the emotional depth needed to sustain the horror.

-Grace Ashcroft, an FBI analyst who is easily frightened, was chosen as a protagonist to bring the player's experience closer to the feeling of vulnerability and fear.
-Already Leon, according to Capcom, is too experienced to empathize in this kind of context, which would make it, in the words of director Koshi Nakanishi, "a bad choice for terror."
+Grace Ashcroft, an easily frightened FBI analyst, was chosen as the protagonist to bring the player's experience closer to feelings of vulnerability and fear.
+Leon, according to Capcom, is too experienced to evoke empathy in this type of context, which would make him, in the words of director Koshi Nakanishi, "a poor choice for horror."

 Leon Resident Evil Requiem